Two kinds of LGBT Pride

 This has led to significant changes in the community.

-When people state or hold to these beliefs the LGBT community tends to take offence, to demand that such views not be expressed and to rouse others in the community to also express anger and offence.
+When people state or hold to their religious beliefs the LGBT community tends to take offence, to demand that such views not be expressed and to rouse others in the community to also express anger and offence.

 A “becoming or dignified sense of what is due to oneself or one’s position or character; self-respect; self-esteem” expressed as gay pride should mean LGBT people would be confident of their views, confident enough not to take offence at the beliefs of others who cannot live the same lifestyle.
 An inability to cope with a differing opinion indicates an uncertainty of the rightness of their own opinion.
 Differing opinions should not damage the rightness of their beliefs nor their pride.